ZachBowyer/NBA-PLAYER-TEAM-PROFILES-CS374/README.md

 6. Express JS – Node.js web server library.
 Allows HTTP requests.
 7. Nodemon – Node.js library that automatically restarts express web server when changes are detected.
 8. Python version 3.9.0 – Used to create and populate SQLITE3 databases.
-9. Jquery version 3.5.1 – Used to make HTTP requests from the client
+9.	jQuery version 3.5.1 – Used to make HTTP requests from the client
 10. Chart.js – JavaScript library that can make animated, interactive graphs
 11. Tabulator.js - JavaScript table generation library
-12. Node.js File system - Node.js file system standard that is being used to automaitcally generate get requests for all fles in a specified folder and its subdirectories
+12. Node.js File system - Node.js file system standard that is being used to automatically generate get requests for all fles in a specified folder and its subdirectories

 Detailed description